Editorial by Industrial Quick Search

 Thermal oxidizers convert HAPs and VOCs with organic or hydrocarbon bases into carbon dioxide and water.
 The waste gas stream is first introduced into the combustion chamber while a high-draft fan provides air.
 The supplied air volume is kept at levels that will burn the flammable substances.
 The air is supplied in addition to producing complete combustion to dilute the waste gas stream to safe levels.
 Unless a suitable concentration monitoring system exists, where the maximum LEL can be extended to 50%, the (LEL) at the combustion chamber must be at most 25% for safe operation.
 The chamber and the vent system may explode if the LEL of the waste gas compounds is reached.

-The combustion chamber's combustible gas concentration should not exceed 25% of the lower explosive limit (LEL) to operate safely.
+To operate safely, the combustion chamber's combustible gas concentration should not exceed 25% of the lower explosive limit (LEL).
 However, upstream monitoring can occasionally allow for up to 50% deviations.
 The waste gas stream is ignited in the combustion chamber after diluting it.
 The gas is burned using a guided burner or igniter.
 The heat produced is minimal because the gas is diluted with air.
 Additional auxiliary fuel is pumped into the system to maintain chamber temperatures if the combustion is not self-sustaining.

 Some oxidizers can burn continuously without the use of additional fuel.
 For instance, catalytic oxidizers use catalyst media—a substance that speeds up a chemical reaction without depleting itself—to help the reaction.
 As a result, there is reduced fuel consumption and a lower operating temperature than with a thermal oxidizer.
 To save even more energy, air-to-air heat exchangers may preheat the input air with the hot, treated exhaust gas at the output.